-March 31, 2022 December 31, 2021
+June 30, 2022 December 31, 2021

-Accounts receivable 132 105
+Accounts receivable 186 105

-Contract assets 48 37
+Contract assets 60 37

-Total \$ 180 \$ 142
+Total \$ 246 \$ 142

 Accounts receivable are recognized when the right to consideration becomes unconditional.
 Contract assets are rights to consideration in exchange for services that we have transferred to a customer when that right is conditional on something other than the passage of time, such as commission payments that are contingent upon the completion of the service by the principal in the transaction.
 The difference between the opening and closing balances of our contract assets primarily results from the timing difference between when we satisfy our performance obligations and the time when the principal completes the service in the transaction.
-Our contract assets increased during the first quarter of 2022, as a result of the ongoing recovery of consumer travel demand, and increased utilization of our CPA model by travel partners.
+Our contract assets increased during the first half of 2022 because of the increase in consumer travel demand and increased utilization of our CPA model by travel partners.

 Contract liabilities generally include payments received in advance of performance under the contract and are realized as revenue as the performance obligation to the customer is satisfied, which we present as deferred revenue on our consolidated balance sheet.
-As of January 1, 2022 and 2021, we had \$36 million and \$28 million, respectively, recorded as deferred revenue on our unaudited condensed consolidated balance sheets, of which \$18 million and \$11 million, respectively, was recognized in revenue and \$2 million was refunded due to cancellations by travelers during both the three months ended March 31, 2022 and 2021, respectively.
+As of January 1, 2022, we had \$36 million recorded as deferred revenue on our unaudited condensed consolidated balance sheet, of which \$8 million and \$26 million were recognized as revenue during the three and six months ended June 30, 2022, respectively.
+During the three months ended June 30, 2022, refunds due to cancellations by travelers were not material, while \$2 million was refunded due to cancellations by travelers during the six months ended June 30, 2022.
+As of January 1, 2021, we had \$28 million recorded as deferred revenue on our unaudited condensed consolidated balance sheet, of which \$6 million and \$17 million were recognized as revenue and \$1 million and \$3 million were refunded due to cancellations by travelers during the three and six months ended June 30, 2021, respectively.
 The difference between the opening and closing balances of our deferred revenue primarily results from the timing differences between when we receive customer payments and the time in which we satisfy our performance obligations.

-There were no significant changes in contract assets or deferred revenue during both the three months ended March 31, 2022 and 2021, respectively, related to business combinations, impairments, cumulative catch-ups or other material adjustments.
-However, to the extent the COVID-19 pandemic resurges, or new variants emerge, we may incur additional significant and unanticipated cancellations by consumers related to future travel, accommodations and tour bookings, which have been reserved by travelers and recorded as deferred revenue on our unaudited condensed consolidated balance sheet as of March 31, 2022.
+There were no significant changes in contract assets or deferred revenue during both the three and six months ended June 30, 2022 and 2021, respectively, related to business combinations, impairments, cumulative catch-ups or other material adjustments.
+However, to the extent the COVID-19 pandemic resurges, or new variants emerge, we may incur additional significant and unanticipated cancellations by consumers related to future travel, accommodations and tour bookings, which have been reserved by travelers and recorded as deferred revenue on our unaudited condensed consolidated balance sheet as of June 30, 2022.